Robert Smith found happiness in the most unlikely of places: a federal prison.

 It all sounds enticing, but also a bit daunting, this idea that we control our own happiness.
 What excuse do we have, then, if our lives are not what we want them to be?
 If Seligman is right, the most accurate excuse might be our lack of practice.

-Because mastering anything takes work (and, often, a little help from an expert), Seligman launched a Web site, www.reflectivehappiness.com, this past January to help average people develop the attitudes, skills and habits most likely to predispose them to a happier life.
+Because mastering anything takes work (and, often, a little help from an expert), Seligman launched a web site, www.reflectivehappiness.com, to help average people develop the attitudes, skills and habits most likely to predispose them to a happier life.

 The exercises on the Web site are drawn from an undergraduate positive-psychology class Seligman taught, as well as a six-month course called Authentic Happiness Coaching.
 His students’ experiences gave him the data he needed to assert that happiness, like a muscle, can be increased by exercise.